MichaelCurrin/jekyll-bootstrap-quickstart/README.md

 ## About

-This project includes the Bootstrap gem so that the Bootstrap styling can be loaded as CSS, without having to use NPM.
+This project includes the Bootstrap gem.
+So Bootstrap styling can be loaded as your CSS, without having to use NPM commands.

 - [bootstrap](https://rubygems.org/gems/bootstrap) on RubyGems.
 - [twbs/bootstrap-rubygem](https://github.com/twbs/bootstrap-rubygem) repo.